-From 6 April 2014, fire and rescue services in England and Wales have been able to enter into partnerships with businesses, charities or other organisations which operate across more than one local authority fire enforcement area – becoming their key point of contact for fire safety regulation advice.
+From 6 April 2014, Fire and Rescue Services in England and Wales have been able to enter into partnerships with businesses, charities, or other organisations (which operate across more than one local authority fire enforcement area) to become their key point of contact for fire safety regulation advice.

 The aim of the fire services Primary Authority Partnership scheme is for fire services to develop effective partnerships with businesses that achieve a national consistency in delivering fire safety advice.

-The scheme will also allow fire authorities to recover costs from its partner organisations.
+The scheme also allows fire authorities to recover costs from its partner organisations.

 Key elements of Primary Authority schemes: